 A. Travel waiver requests shall be submitted as a formal letter from the member's CEO or organizational equivalent on the member's letterhead addressed to the CEHCD Steering Committee explaining why the organization is fiscally unable to cover the costs for travel and lodging.

-B. An analysis the member's participation on one of the aforementioned committees based on attendance as documented in the meeting minutes.
+- An analysis of the member's participation on one of the aforementioned committees based on attendance as documented in the meeting minutes.

 The Steering Committee will make the final decision on all travel waiver requests.